FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-navigation.md

 </style>
 <ff-navigation layout="vertical">
     <ff-navigation-item>
-        <div slot="name">{{name}}</div>
+        <div data-content="item">{{name}}</div>
     </ff-navigation-item>
 </ff-navigation>
 ```

 ## Responsiveness

-To make the `ff-navigation` responsive, you need to add more slots.
+To make the `ff-navigation` responsive, you need to add one more element.

-First you need to add a **menu** element to the `ff-navigation`.
+First you need to add a **menu** (`data-content="menu"` attribute is required) element to the `ff-navigation`.
 Only this element will be shown when the attribute 'mobile' of the `ff-navigation` is set to true.
 This element will internally get a click handler to display the first level of the navigation.

 You also need a logic outside of the element, to define when it will switch to the 'mobile' mode.
 This can be achieved with a little JavaScript and an window resize handler.